Student Code of Conduct Policy

 Penalties for violating the Student Code of Conduct include, but are not limited to, the following:

-2. Loss of privileges: loss of access to college facilities, services or activities for a specified period of time.
+- Loss of privileges: loss of access to college facilities, services, or activities for a specified period of time.

-Note: In those instances where the loss of academic credit or grade results in the student being removed from a class or curriculum, the issue will be referred to the Associate Dean of Students for resolution and/or advisement.
+- Loss of academic credit or grade: Imposed by an instructor due to academic dishonesty.
+NOTE: In those instances where the loss of academic credit or grade results in the student being removed from a class or curriculum, the issue will be referred to the Dean of Students for resolution and/or advisement.

-6. Term Suspension: dismissal of a student from campus and exclusion from class(es) and/or all other privileges or activities of the college for a specified period of time.
-Students who receive this sanction are banned from campus and must get specific written permission from the Director of Security and the Dean of Students before returning to campus.
+- Term Suspension: dismissal of a student from campus and exclusion from class(es) and/or all other privileges or activities of the college for a specified period of time.
+Students who receive this sanction are banned from campus and must get specific written permission from the Director of Security and the Vice President of Student Success before returning to campus.

-7. Indefinite Suspension: dismissal of a student from campus and exclusion from class(es) and/or all other privileges or activities of the college for an indefinite period.
-Students who receive this sanction are banned from campus and must get written permission from the Director of Security and the Dean of Students before returning to campus.
+- Indefinite Suspension: dismissal of a student from campus and exclusion from class(es) and/or all other privileges or activities of the college for an indefinite period.
+Students who receive this sanction are banned from campus and must get written permission from the Director of Security and the Vice President of Student Success before returning to campus.

 Right to Due Process